Back to blog

 Troubleshooting

-"fatal: 'pr-1234' is already checked out" — you already have a worktree for that ref. git worktree list to find it.
-Remove with git worktree remove <path>.
+"That branch is already checked out" — you already have a worktree for that ref.
+Find the existing one first before creating another.

 Recap